rmannibucau/cdi-light-config/README.md

 If the method is static no factory instance will be created.

+## Use constructor

+Simply add `use-constructor="true"` in the bean attributes.
+Here the attributes names are just used for documentation purpose.

 # Get the created beans

 By default you should be able to use: